 Want to make a stability ball core exercise even more challenging?
 Add weight into the mix.
 Not every exercise can incorporate weights, but many can.
 For example, grab a dumbbell, weight plate, or kettlebell and clutch it to your chest during stability ball crunches or stability ball Russian twists.
 Add a weight plate to your back or wear a weight vest during your stability ball planks.
 You can even hold a weight plate in your hands and the stability ball between your feet as you perform weighted v-ups.

 Stability ball exercises with weights are typically advanced movements that require comfort with the underlying exercise.
 Beginners and intermediate exercisers should focus on simply working out with the stability ball before attempting a movement with weights.

 OTHER CORE TRAINING TOOLS

-No matter what you are trying to accomplish, adding core training to your fitness program is important.
-Thinking about all the components you need to integrate into your fitness program, including muscle strength and endurance, cardiovascular, flexibility, stability/balance, and coordination, it seems as though there is not enough time in the day to do it all.
-This is where the professional assistance of a personal trainer comes into play.
-A personal trainer will be able to set up a program that is customized to your needs, wants, and lifestyle so that you don’t spend hours in the gym.
-After all, we work out so that our life is more enjoyable.
+No matter what you are trying to accomplish, adding core training to your fitness routine is important.
+Thinking about all the components you need to integrate into your fitness, including muscle strength and endurance, cardiovascular, flexibility, stability/balance and coordination, it may seem as though there is not enough time in the day to do it all.
+This is where the professional assistance of a Personal Trainer comes into play.
+A Personal Trainer will be able to set up a program that is customized to your needs, wants and lifestyle so that you don’t spend hours in the gym if that’s not your goal.
+After all, many of us work out so that our life outside the gym is more enjoyable.

-Once you start adding stability and core training into your program, you will quickly see how it will improve other activities in your life.
+Once you start adding stability ball exercises into your fitness routine, you’ll quickly see how it affects other activities in your life.
 No matter what your fitness level may be, anyone can utilize a stability ball to start training their core and improving their coordination.
-If you need help putting all the pieces of your fitness plan together, consider investing in a personal trainer at EōS Fitness.
+If you need help putting all the pieces of your fitness plan together, consider investing in a Personal Trainer at EōS Fitness.